An employee resigned from any orgnaization today what the rule and regulation for release him

 Dear Friend,

-3. Send him an email (mark a CC to his reporting head) stating that the management has accepted his resignation and he would be relieved on XX-XX-2010(Mention the date and month).
-Relieving date depends on his notice period(Refer his appointment letter to know the notice period) and notice period starts from the day he had submitted his resignation.
-You can even relieve him earlier based on his reporting head decision.
+3. Send him an email (cc his reporting head) stating that the management has accepted his resignation and he would be relieved on XX-XX-2010 (Mention the date and month).
+The relieving date depends on his notice period (Refer to his appointment letter to know the notice period), and the notice period starts from the day he submitted his resignation.
+You can even relieve him earlier based on his reporting head's decision.

-6. Issue relieving and experience letter.
+6. Issue the relieving and experience letter.

-7. Full and Final settlement.
+7. Complete the Full and Final settlement.

-8. Exit interview.
+8. Conduct the Exit interview.

 From India, Madras